pergolafabio/Hikvision-Addons/hikvision-doorbell/docs/DEVELOPMENT.md

     ```
 - Run the application using the integrated VSCode runner (under `Run and Debug`).

-## Testing the addon locally (VSCode devcontainer)
+## Testing the app locally (VSCode devcontainer)
-For more information see the official HA [guide](https://developers.home-assistant.io/docs/add-ons/testing).
+For more information see the official HA [guide](https://developers.home-assistant.io/docs/apps/testing).

 Inside the _devcontainer_ use the task `Start Home Assistant` to bootstrap the HA supervisor, who will then proceed to locally install HA.

 The local instance is accessible under `http://localhost:7123/`.

-The addon should be visible in the add-on store.
+The app should be visible in the app store.

 ## Internals